FAQs

 Grooming is more than just a haircut-it’s hands-on, skilled care from nose to toes.
 Every appointment includes one on one time, training, quality tools, and a whole lot of patience (and sometimes wiggles).
 Coat condition, size, and your dog’s temperament all play a role.
 If a coat is matted or extra fluffy it adds time and care- which can afford pricing.

 Dog Grooming cost more than your hair cut because its a total body haircut and a skin/coat wellness check.
 Plus your hair dresser doesn’t have to be trained to deal with their customers wiggling around, biting them, pooping on their table, or shaving your private parts !
+Check out my blog for a more in-depth explanation.

 How often should my dog get groomed?